Reflection/Transmission

 travels along the rope.
 Any transmitted or reflected wave must

-have the same frequency as the incident wave at the boundary of the two
+as the incident wave at the boundary of the two

 ropes.
 For the incident wave in rope 1 on the left (red one) the